autosome-ru/dream2022/README.md

 in the `submissions` folder.
 Namely, the files are `results.txt` and `results.json` -- they differ only in format and the latter is the file that was actually uploaded to the leaderboard system (here, we provide both variants for a convenience).

 ## Test-time evaluation
-To reproduce predictions *almost* exactly (up to some floating point errors due to different GPUs) as they were present at *DREAM* leaderboard, i.e.

-just run the `test.sh` bash script.
+To reproduce predictions *almost* exactly (up to some floating point errors due to different GPUs) as they were present at *DREAM* leaderboard, just run the `test.sh` bash script.
 Then, predictions will be saved to the `results.txt` file in the root directory of the repository.
 If you want to obtain predictions in `json` format as was required by the leaderboard system, consider changing `--output_format tsv` and `--output results.txt` to `--output_format json` and `--output results.json` respectively.

 ## Training